GAP-LAB-CUHK-SZ/SAMPro3D/README.md

 ## 🚩 TODO
 - [ ]  Add the visualization code for showing the result of SAM3D, Mask3D and ScanNet200's annotations.
+- [ ]  Add the evaluation code for calculating segmentation mIoU.
+- [ ]  Add the code for incorporating [HQ-SAM](https://github.com/SysCV/sam-hq) and [Mobile-SAM](https://github.com/ChaoningZhang/MobileSAM) in our pipeline.
 - [ ]  Support the jupyter notebook for step-by-step running.
-- [ ]  Add the code for incorporating [HQ-SAM](https://github.com/SysCV/sam-hq) and [Mobile-SAM](https://github.com/ChaoningZhang/MobileSAM) in our pipeline.
 - [ ]  Support in-website qualitative visualization.
 - [ ]  Support more datasets.